6 of the best broadband and TV deals right now

 *annual price adjustment each April

-Switching saves money
+Switching still saves you big money

 While we've mainly focussed on entry-level 500Mbps broadband in this article, you can now get speeds of up to 5Gbps depending on the provider and your location.
 So do a full comparison to see all the options available to you.